ganesshkumar/kubernetes-notes/3_kubernetes_architecture_overview.md

 * Containers in a Pod can communicate to each other.
 * The Pod is able to communicate with other Pods in the cluster.
 * If configured, the application running in Pod is accessible to external world.

+**Assigning Unique IP Address to Each Pod**
+* Kubernetes uses Container Network Interface(CNI) model to assign IP address to each Pod.
+* [TODO Diagram]
+* The Container Runtime offloads IP assignment to CNI, which connects to underlying configured plugin, like Bridge or MACvlan, to get the IP address.
+* Once IP address is given by the plugin, CNI forwards it back to the requested Container Runtime.

+**Container-to-Container Communication Inside a Pod**
+* With the help of host OS, Container Runtimes create an isolated network entity for each container it starts.
+* It is referred as Network Namespace in Linux, which can be shared across container or with the host OS.
+* Inside a Pod, containers share the Network Namespace, so that they can reach each other via localhost.

+**Pod-to-Pod Communication Across Nodes**
+* In a cluster, Pods can be schedules on any node.
+Pods can communicate across the nodes and any node should be able to reach any Pod.
+* Kubernetes also puts a condition that there shouldn't be any Network Address Translation (NAT) while doing the Pod-to-Pod communication across Hosts.
+* We can achieve this via
+  * Routable Pods and nodes, using the underlying physical infrastructure, like Google Container Engine.
+  * Using Software Defined Networking, like Flannel, Weave, Calico, etc.

+**Communication Between the External World and Pods**
+* We can access the application from outside the cluster by exposing our services with kube-proxy.